zdragg/rotomdex/README.md

 # `rotomdex`

-`rotomdex` is the Pokédex built for the terminal.
+`rotomdex` is a Pokédex built for the terminal.

 ## Features

 - Demand-driven asynchronous asset fetching
 - Hotswappable versions
 - Offline mode